 Egypt has regularly stated its reasons for opposing the treaty, reiterating that antipersonnel landmines are seen as a key means for securing its borders and that responsibility for clearance is not assigned in the treaty to those who laid the mines in the past.

-Egypt participated as an observer at the Third Review Conference in Maputo and Meetings of States Parties in 2013, 2012, and 2010.
-It did not participate in any meetings of the convention in 2016 or early 2017.
+Egypt participated as an observer at the Third Review Conference in Maputo and Meetings of States Parties, and in 2013, 2012, and 2010.
+It has not attended any subsequent meetings.

 Egypt signed the Convention on Conventional Weapons (CCW) in 1981 but has never ratified it.

 No new use of antipersonnel mines could be confirmed by the Monitor in 2018.

 Previously, military authorities stated to an Egyptian newspaper that they had begun to lay landmines around military outposts in Sinai in May 2015, which resulted in the reported deaths of two militants.
 Egypt did not respond to a letter sent by the ICBL in June 2015 requesting clarification on the report.

 Militants linked with Islamic State (IS) claimed to have emplaced mines on the perimeter of a police station during a May 2015 attack in the Sinai town of Sheikh Zuweid.
 State officials have claimed that IS is manufacturing munitions from explosives recovered from mines in uncleared minefields in Egypt.
 In April 2017, the Ministry of Interior reported that it had uncovered a small cache of Iranian-made mines.